 - Building length and ceiling height.

-These factors directly influence the design of an appropriate church sound system.
+These are the key factors that directly influence the design of a suitable church sound system.

 - Compact space.